perdanacarrer/KYZN/README.md

   Required columns: `id`, `date`, `customer_name`, `salesperson_name`, `notes`, `total`

 After this seed, all product and invoice data come from the database.

+- On first run, backend reads InvoiceImport.xlsx and auto-extracts:
+  - backend/data/product_sold.json
+  - backend/data/invoice.json
+  These are also inserted into Postgres.